SimonSchirber/Xbox_Controller_Input/README.md

 This is meant to be able to check all inputs of the Xbox series X and Xbox series S controller using python and pygame.
 It can be used to control various systems as desired.

 How to use:
-Connect your xbox controller via bluetooth.
+Connect your xbox controller via bluetooth and run the xbox_ctrl_general.py script.
 As you press each button there should be the correct button and joystick movents accordingly.
+Make sure you click you mouse in the pygame box for it to detect the controller.

 Installations:
 pip install pygame